enov8 vME iSCSI Connector (SQL Server)

 - Removes all persistent targets (

 iscsicli RemovePersistentTargets) — this clears the list of targets that Windows automatically reconnects to on boot. - Restarts the MSiSCSI service — ensures a clean state.
+In this example, the user confirms Y because this is a dedicated test/clone server with no other iSCSI workloads.

 Important — Full reset affects all iSCSI on this server: This step removes every persistent iSCSI target and disconnects every active session.
 Only choose Y if this server is dedicated to the clone workflow or if you are certain no other iSCSI workloads exist.